PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 First, we need to uncover our implicit biases.
 To do so, we are going to conduct a little experiment:

-__2.1a__ Take the Implicit Bias test by Harvard University, which you can find [here](https://implicit.harvard.edu/implicit/takeatest.html).
+__2.1a__ Take the Implicit Bias test by Harvard University, which you can find, [here](https://implicit.harvard.edu/implicit/takeatest.html).

 __2.1b__ Reflect upon your result of the Implicit Bias test: